hungbk99/Single-Precision-Floating-Point-Unit/README.md

 and Pre_Normalization_MD can be merged into one, the same idea for Post_Normalization and Post_Normalization_MD.
 N-th Root will give a slightly different results from the real answer.
+* Update: The first division algorithm (Non-Restoring Division) described in the NRD_Division.sv file is not perfectly correct, the correct one is Modified_NRD_Division_CV module in FP2D_Converter.sv file.
+Thanks!!!